allthingstalk/arduino-wifi-sdk/README.md

 > This file would be loaded from your Arduino sketch (include it using **#include "keys.h"**)

-Then, change the top of your sketch to this:
+Then, make sure to change the top of your sketch to include **keys.h** and use the variables defined in it:

 ```cpp
 #include <AllThingsTalk.h>